richo/snowplow-wiki/technical-documentation/Integrating-SnowPlow-into-your-website.md

 ### Self-hosted SnowPlow JavaScript file

-If you are hosting your own SnowPlow JavaScript file (see the guide [[Self-hosting snowplow.js|Self hosting snowplow js]]), then you need to update the JavaScript code for SnowPlow in your website's `<head>` section.
+If you are hosting your own SnowPlow JavaScript file (see the guide to [[Self-hosting snowplow.js|Self hosting snowplow js]]), then you need to update the JavaScript code for SnowPlow in your website's `<head>` section.

 If you are using **asynchronous tracking**, then update the corresponding line in your header script to look like this: